 This month, I was assigned to create a recipe from Lisa at Cook Lisa Cook!
 She’s a mom whose family seems to love ethnic cuisine, because there are some amazing and flavorful ethnic recipes to be found on Lisa’s blog.
 She has a family that eats gluten-free too, so her site is a great resource for gluten-free recipes.
 It also appears that Lisa is pretty busy, because in addition to her recipe blogging, she also has two other websites!
 Check out her posts on Moments with Maisie and Maisie Eats Bento.

-Lisa’s recipe called for using almonds in the crust rather than graham crackers.
+Lisa’s recipe calls for using almonds in the crust rather than graham crackers.
 Great choice!
-I thought the flavor was a perfect pairing for the cream cheese.
-The cheesecake bites were a little bit grittier than typical cheesecake is, but that might be because of the almonds not being as finely ground as graham crackers would be.
-The filling was creamy perfection, though.
+I think the flavor is a perfect pairing with the cream cheese.
+The cheesecake bites are a little bit grittier than typical cheesecake crust is, because the almonds aren’t as finely ground as graham crackers would be.

-Making good cheesecake decisions rocks my world a little bit, but these low carb cheesecake bites rocked my world a lot
+Making good cheesecake decisions rocks my world a little bit, but these low carb cheesecake bites rock my world a lot. 🙂

-Here are a few of the cheesecakes that I’ve made that are my favorites:
+Here are a few of the cheesecake desserts that I’ve made that are my favorites:

-CLICK HERE for my entire cheesecake recipe collection, including cheesecake bars, cookies, and dip!
+CLICK HERE for my entire cheesecake recipe collection, including cheesecake bars, cookies, and even cheesecake dip!